stefansimik/nautilus_trader_examples/README.md

 Any python package manager (conda, poetry, pyenv, virtualenv) will work with this project, but I can't recommend `uv` enough for the speed, reliability and comfort.
 It is really the best swiss-knife tool for:

-- installing python itself
+- Installing python itself
-- managing dependencies
+- Managing dependencies
-- managing python environments
+- Python environments

 **How to use `uv` with repo above:**